 Universal-fit mirrors are designed with adjustable straps and clips to fit a wide assortment of existing side mirrors on most models of cars, trucks, or SUVs.
 When you see them, it is obvious they are temporary and not part of the original design of the vehicle.
 They are the cheaper option when it comes to towing mirrors.
 Unfortunately, due to how they connect to your existing mirrors, universal-fit custom mirrors may be subject to vibrations that can hinder visibility.

-Factory-fit mirrors are still temporary, but they are designed to look like they’re part of the vehicle’s original design.
+Factory-fit mirrors are still temporary, but they are designed to look like a part of the vehicle’s original design.
 These mirrors will only attach to a small number of similar vehicles depending on the make, model, and year.
 The fit will be snug and less subject to vibration, giving you a much better view.
-These mirrors are pricier than the universal fit-options, and you’ll have to do a little bit of extra research to ensure that the ones you want will fit your vehicle.
+These mirrors are pricier than the universal fit options, and you’ll have to do a little bit of extra research to ensure that the ones you want will fit your vehicle.

 The standard material for custom towing mirrors is a hard shell of polypropylene plastic with glass mirrors.